kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

   </p>
 </div>

 The slope of the curve at a given velocity gradient is a measure of the *apparent viscosity* of the fluid and is plotted in the figure to the right.
-Recall that a Newtonian fluid has a linear stress stress--strain rate relationship.
-The slope of the curve *at any strain rate* is the same and therefore the apparent viscosity is a constant.
+Recall that a Newtonian fluid has a linear shear stress--strain rate relationship.
+The slope of the curve at any strain rate is the same and therefore the apparent viscosity is a constant.
+We now discuss the three non-Newtonian fluids that are represented on the plots.

 1.  **Pseudoplastic** (also known as a shear-thinning fluids) has an apparent viscosity that decreases with increasing strain rate.
 The more you stir or shake it the easier it will flow.
-A good example is paint which flows readily when stroked from a brush but thick enough not drip down the wall.
+A good example is paint which flows readily when stroked from a brush but is thick enough not drip down the wall.
 Other common examples include blood, inks, and ketchup.

 2.  **Dilatant fluids** (also known as a shear-thickening fluids) has an apparent viscosity that increases with increasing strain rate.
 Dilatant fluids are less common than their pseudoplastic counterparts.
 Cornstarch mixed with water is one example that can be prepared at home.
 Silica and polyethylene glycol are used in some liquid body armor designs.